angelorm/cordova-plugin-bluenet-dfu/README.md

 ## Common problems and workarounds

 ### Manifest merger failed
-EROR: `uses-sdk:minSdkVersion 15 cannot be smaller than version 18 declared in library`.
+ERROR: `uses-sdk:minSdkVersion 15 cannot be smaller than version 18 declared in library`.
-* My workaround is to use the following command to run to device `ionic run android -- --minSdkVersion=18`.
+* My workaround is to use the following command to run to device `cordova run android -- --minSdkVersion=18`.

 ### Multiple dex files
 ERROR: `Multiple dex files define Landroid/support/v4/accessibilityservice/AccessibilityServiceInfoCompat$AccessibilityServiceInfoVersionImpl;` or similar.